| hormonal support

 Some people wonder whether their dairy issues aren’t with dairy at all, but rather with carrageenan in most processed dairy products.

-Another issue with the water-additive nature of almond milk is that it’s not nutritious enough to feed to infants who are relying on milk for their sole sustenance during the first year of life.
+Another issue with the water-additive nature of almond milk is that it’s not nutritious enough to feed to infants who are relying on milk for their sole sustenance during the first year of life, like cow's milk is intended to do for the first part of the calf's life.

 Studies have advised against it, and mothers are forced to find other options — whether that’s breastfeeding, or cows’ milk formulas — to make sure their infants are well nourished.